dnlbowers/Vape-Store/README.md

 Due to the time given for this project and the required grade criteria There will definitely need to be some trade offs in design/development process.
 Using the agile methodology I will be reviewing my progress weekly and adding, adapting or removing features as applicable to the project at the review portion after each sprint in order to ensure a MVP is delivered by the deadline.

-To avoid scope creep I have divided the above opportunities into the below categories to help me prioritize and ensure that I can achieve my goal: -
+To avoid scope creep I have used the MoSCoW method to divided the above opportunities into the below categories aiding me prioritize and ensure that I can achieve my goal of a fully functioning MVP by the deadline: -

 * In order to create a minimum functional E-commerce site, UX efforts **must** address these opportunities: -
   * Full CRUD Functionality.